Frenemies (RuPaul's Drag Race): Episode

-The guest judges are Pamela Anderson, Lucian Piane, and Jennifer Tilly.
-Latrice Royale and Willam win the challenge.
-Phi Phi O'Hara and Sharon Needles are announced as the bottom two and face off in a lip-sync to "It's Raining Men (The Sequel)" by Martha Wash and RuPaul.
+On the main stage, RuPaul welcomes fellow judge Michelle Visage as well as guest judges Anderson, Piane, and Tilly.
+RuPaul shares the assignment of the main challenge, then the performances commence.
+The judges deliver their critiques, deliberate, then share the results with the contestants.
+Latrice Royale and Willam are declared the winners of the main challenge, earning both custom corsets.
+Willam vomits on the side of the stage.
+Phi Phi O'Hara and Sharon Needles place in the bottom and face off in a lip-sync contest to "It's Raining Men (The Sequel)" by Martha Wash and RuPaul.
 After the lip-sync, RuPaul announces that Willam has broken the rules and will be disqualified from the competition immediately.
-Because of this disqualification, Phi Phi O'Hara and Sharon Needles are both deemed winners of the lip-sync.
+Because of this disqualification, Phi Phi O'Hara and Sharon Needles are both deemed winners of the lip-sync and no one is eliminated from the competition.